General Information and Overview

 The Domestic Transient Study opportunity is designed for students who are completing their first-year at Emory College of Arts and Sciences.
 Students who are considering Transient Study should note the following general rules before submitting an application.

-- Entering first-year students are allowed to transfer a combined total of twenty-four credit hours into Emory from the following sources:
+- Entering first-year students are allowed to transfer a combined total of eighteen credit hours (with a maximum of 12 hours from AP/IB credit) into Emory from the following sources:

 - IB, French Baccalaureate, A Level exams, and all other international exams credits